MatthewDavidBradshaw/AndroidTestingTools/README.md

 - EmptyTestHarness: Displays controls but no test view.
 Useful when an activity is needed in an automated test.

 ### EspressoHelper
-The EspressoHelper class converts View objects to ViewInteractor objects.
+The EspressoHelper class converts View objects to ViewInteraction objects.
 ViewInteration objects are necessary for espresso tests, since view actions and view assertions cannot be applied directly to views.
 When converting only a single view:
 ```java
 TextView textView = context.findViewById(R.id.my_text_view);